Skip to Content

 Mob Museum Las Vegas

-Container Park: Just blocks away from the Mob Museum is the container park which is comprised of shops, restaurants, and bars.
+Container Park: Just blocks away from the Mob Museum is The Container Park, which is home to a number of shops, restaurants, and bars.

 Of interest to your kids though are the nightly praying mantis fire shows and the treehouse playground inside the complex.

-Additionally, the Container Park frequently makes yard games like cornhole available at no charge near the events stage.
+Additionally, The Container Park frequently makes yard games like cornhole, giant checkers, and giant Legos available at no charge near the events stage.

 Downtown Container Park Praying Mantis